sirdog3355/EnduraBot/zensical/docs/hosting-yourself.md

 ## Python dependencies
 !!! info
-    You may wish to install these dependencies in a [virtualized environment](https://docs.python.org/3/library/venv.html) rather than your master Python environment.
+    It is best practice in Python development to install dependencies in a [virtualized environment](https://docs.python.org/3/library/venv.html) rather than your global environment.
 If you choose to do this, and you have not already, it may be worth adding `venv` to your global Git ignore file.

 There are Python specific dependencies required for EnduraBot to run.
-You may install them by running the following from within the directory housing the text file:
+You may install them by running the following from within the directory housing `requirements.txt`:
 ``` sh
 pip install -r requirements.txt
 ```